-The BTEC Subsidiary Diploma is 100% coursework assessed and may include portfolio work - there are no exams.
+BTEC Sport is an interesting course which covers a wide range of different sporting content.
+It involves a lot of theory and computer based work.
+You will be required to sit one external examination and one external written task.
+The remaining units will be coursework based.
+External assessment makes up 67% of the final marks.
 Projects are submitted for marking on a regular basis throughout the course.
 They are assessed internally by your teachers and then moderated by the board.
 Work is graded and written feedback provided enabling students to gauge how well they are doing on the course.
 Feedback will help you to see the strengths of your work, as well as allowing you to reflect on areas which can be developed further.
 Your work will be graded pass, merit or distinction.